NiteshIIITB/RISC-V/README.md

     - This runs the compiled simulation executable using the VVP (Verilog VVP) simulator.
 <br>

 In summary, this script performs a series of compilation, linking, and conversion steps to prepare and simulate RISC-V assembly and C code using a combination of tools and scripts.
-The resulting simulation should involve the execution of the RISC-V code within the given constraints and configurations.
+The resulting simulation involve the execution of the RISC-V code within the given constraints and configurations.
 </p>